opsds-abn/assessment/README.md

 # Data
 The dataset contains a list of employees and features containing salary, secondary benefits and email message data.
 The data contains a lot of missing values.

-We have created some a basic module structure to get you started quickly.
+We have created a basic module structure to get you started quickly.

 ```
 import assessment